Layne Hatcher: Arkansas State

 In 2020, with Bonner back as the starter, Hatcher maintained his role as a backup like the start of the previous season.
 Despite not starting a game for the Red Wolves, he finished as the team's leading passer.
 Bonner and Hatcher alternated drives in the team's season-opener against Memphis.
 With Bonner getting the start and leading a touchdown drive on the first drive of the game he stayed in four the second drive and went three-and-out.
 Hatcher came in on the team's third drive and led an eight play drive for 84 yards that ended in a one-yard touchdown run for Isaiah Azubuike.
 The two would continue to switch in, and out, of the game as Bonner finished with two interceptions and Hatcher finished as the team's leading passer as they lost 24–37.
 Against Kansas State, Bonner once again started, but Hatcher threw the game-winning touchdown pass with 38 seconds left in the game to Jonathan Adams Jr. for a seventeen yard touchdown.
 He was named the Manning Award Star of the Week following the game.
 The team's game against Central Arkansas was postponed and the game against Tulsa was canceled due to COVID-19.
 Hatcher had his best performance against Georgia State as he threw for 332 yards and four touchdowns along with being in the game during the team's game-winning drive.
 He would lead the team in passing against Appalachian State, Troy, Texas State, and Louisiana-Monroe.
 Against Louisiana–Monroe he threw for five touchdown passes on fourteen attempts and 326 yards.
-Following the 48–15 he was given his second Manning Award Star of the Week honor.
+Following the 48–15 win he was given his second Manning Award Star of the Week honor.
 The team's final game of the season against FCS opponent Incarnate Word was canceled.
 He was named as an honorable mention for the All-Sun Belt Team.